Zenexer/mark2/README.md

 # mark2 [![Build Status](https://travis-ci.org/mcdevs/mark2.png?branch=master)](https://travis-ci.org/mcdevs/mark2)

-mark2 is a minecraft server wrapper, written in python and twisted.
+mark2 is a minecraft server wrapper, written in Python and using Twisted.
 It aims to be *the* definitive wrapper, providing a rich feature-set and a powerful plugin interface.
-It has no requirement on craftbukkit.
+It has no requirement on CraftBukkit.

 ## features